istSOS/istsos2/documentation/wns.rst

 	a. name: the function name [mandatory]
 	b. description: the description indicates what the function does [mandatory]
-	c. period: expressed in hours, is the interval over witch the getObservation will be performed, starting from now i.e. the last 2 hours. [optional]
+	c. period: expressed in ISO period format, is the interval over witch the getObservation will be performed, starting from now i.e. the last 2 hours. [optional]
 	d. interval: expressed in minutes [mandatory]
 	e. service: the service name [mandatory]
 	f. condition: the condition describes in which case the notification will be performed.
-Every element retrived with the getObservation is tested again this contion, and as soon one element satisfies it the notification is triggered.
+Every element retrived with the getObservation is tested again this contion, and as soon one element satisfies it the notification is triggered [mandatory]
 	g. params: this is used to build a getObservation request.
-The offering, observedPropertiy and procedure are mandatory.
+The offering, observedPropertiy and procedure are mandatory [mandatory]
+	h. store: if true, store the result into the DB [optional]

 Example:

 ::

     {
-        "name": "functionName",
+        "name": "arduino_heat",
-        "description": "do getObservation and check condition",
+        "description": "check arduino DHT11 heat­index",
         "interval": 20,
         "params": {
-            "offering":"desired_offering",
-            "observedProperty":"desired_property",
-            "procedure":"desired_procedure"
+            "offering":"temporary",
+            "observedProperty":"air:heat:index",
+            "procedure":"ARDUINO"
         },
-        "condition": "< 5",
+        "condition": "> 26",
-        "service": "service_name",
+        "service": "demo",
-        "period": 2
+        "period": "PT1H",
+        "store": true
 	}

 Method 2: complex notification
 ------------------------------